By using this site, you agree to the Privacy Policy and Terms of Use.

 • Cooling cooked starchy foods creates resistant starch classified as dietary fiber by FDA standards

-• Clinical studies demonstrate lower glucose responses with cooled starches despite identical calorie content
+• Clinical studies by Sonia et al. (2015) demonstrate lower glucose responses with cooled starches despite identical calorie content

 Frequently asked questions